ogra1/gitter-snap/README.md

-# gitter.io amd64 desktop client
+# gitter.io amd64 desktop client snap package

 This tree allows you to re-pack the current gitter.io desktop client as a snap package